1031 Exchange Property: Legally Defer Taxes

 The Reverse 1031 Exchange

-Found the perfect property but haven't sold yours yet?
+Have you found the right plot of land but haven't sold yours yet?
 A reverse exchange allows you to buy first and sell later.
-An Exchange Accommodation Titleholder (EAT) temporarily holds one of the properties.
+An Exchange Accommodation Titleholder (EAT) temporarily holds one of the plots.

-This structure costs more ($10,000 and up) but offers valuable flexibility in competitive markets such as Austin or Houston.
+This structure is more expensive ($10,000 or more) but offers real flexibility in competitive markets like Austin or Houston.

 The Improvement Exchange

 Would you like to improve the replacement land?
-The improvement exchange allows part of the funds to be used for work during the 180-day period.
-For example: leveling, infrastructure installation, or subdivision.
+The improvement exchange allows you to use a portion of the funds for work during the 180-day period, such as grading, infrastructure installation, or subdivision.

-This strategy is ideal for investors who want to immediately increase the value of the land they have acquired.
+This strategy is suitable for investors who wish to immediately increase the value of the land they have acquired.

 Estate Planning and Step-Up Basis

-One of the most powerful strategies combines repeated 1031 exchanges and estate planning.
-You continue to make exchanges throughout your life ("swap till you drop").
-Upon your death, your heirs benefit from a "step-up in basis."
+An effective strategy combines repeated 1031 exchanges with estate planning.
+You continue to make exchanges throughout your life (“swap till you drop”).
+Upon your death, your heirs benefit from a “step-up in basis.”

-In short, the tax base of the land is revalued at its market value at the time of death.
+The tax basis of the land is then revalued at its market value at the time of death.
 All capital gains accumulated over decades are wiped out.
-Your heirs can then sell without paying tax on these gains.
+Your heirs can sell the property without paying tax on those gains.

-Please note, however, that inheritance rules for foreign investors differ.
-The US estate tax may apply with limited exemptions.
-Consult a specialist to structure your estate correctly.
+Please note: Inheritance rules for foreign investors differ.
+The U.S. estate tax may apply, with limited exemptions.
+Consult a specialist to properly structure your estate.

-A successful 1031 exchange relies on impeccable documentation.
-First, the agreement with the QI must be signed before the sale closes.
-Next, written identification of replacement properties must be submitted within 45 days.
+A successful 1031 exchange depends on flawless documentation.
+The agreement with the Qualified Intermediary must be signed before the sale closes.
+Written identification of the replacement properties must be submitted within 45 days.

-You will also need to complete IRS Form 8824, “Like-Kind Exchanges,” with your tax return.
+You will also need to file IRS Form 8824, “Like-Kind Exchanges,” with your tax return.
 This form details the properties exchanged, their values, and the timeline.
-Errors here can trigger an audit.
+Errors on this form could trigger an audit.

 Keep all documents indefinitely: purchase contracts, closing statements, improvement invoices, correspondence with the QI.
 These records establish compliance and the adjusted tax basis for future exchanges.

-🔎 Important note: The information provided in this article is for educational purposes only and does not constitute tax, legal, or financial advice.
-For any 1031 exchange involving land, consult a qualified professional.
+Important note: The information provided in this article is for educational purposes only and does not constitute tax, legal, or financial advice.
+For any 1031 land exchange, consult a qualified professional.

 Alternatives to 1031 Exchange